aliaksandr-tsukanau/cargopy/docs/introduction.rst

 Introduction
 ============

+Happyly is a scalable solution for systems which handle any kind of messages.

 Happyly helps to abstract your business logic from messaging stuff, so that your code is maintainable and ensures separation of concerns.